ExplodingONC/RasPi_GPIO_test/README.md

 Python and C shared object are used.
 Direct register access from C program is the fastest method.

-Some of the if-else cnditions are place holders since this is just a test.
+Some of the if-else conditions are place holders since this is just a test.